CianMRoche/AstroWiki/The solar system/Questions.md

 	- People also talk about a **soot line** relating to the sublimation of carbon but resources arent great.
 4. Once large enough, rocky cores accumulate a gas envelope, becoming a **gas giant**. **Solar wind** prevents inner planets from maintaining gas envelopes early in their development.
 5. Moons form via each planetesimal forming its own accretion disk
-6. Asteroid belt (between Mars and Jupiter) forms via perturbtions from Jupiter preventing the gravitational collapse into planets.
-Even now we see the "**Kirkwood gap**" in asteroid belt orbits, which are gaps in the distribution of semi-major axes of asteroids in the belt due to orbital resonance with Jupiter, occurring at integer ratios of the Jupiter:asteroid semimajor axis.
+6. [[Definitions - The Solar System#Asteroid|Asteroid]] belt (between Mars and Jupiter) forms via perturbtions from Jupiter preventing the gravitational collapse into planets.
+Even now we see the "**Kirkwood gap**" in asteroid belt orbits, which are gaps in the distribution of semi-major axes of asteroids in the belt due to [[Orbital resonance]] with Jupiter, occurring at integer ratios of the Jupiter:asteroid semimajor axis.
 7. Remnant material craters planets and moons
 8. Disk is not exactly Keplerian due to pressure gradient, so things drift toward star
 	- Problem: timescale is short relative to formation and growth times.
 How do they survive?
 Pressure fluctuates and local pressure maxima allow for more growth